cilium/cilium/Documentation/gettingstarted/encryption.rst

 Encryption interface
 --------------------

-If direct routing is being used, an additional argument can be used to identify the network-facing interface.
-If no interface is specified, the default route link is chosen by inspecting the routing tables.
+An additional argument can be used to identify the network-facing interface.
+If direct routing is used and no interface is specified, the default route link is chosen by inspecting the routing tables.
 This will work in many cases, but depending on routing rules, users may need to specify the encryption interface as follows: